makes-vaporware/unsw-capstone-error404/README.md

+# Introduction

+This is a copy of my 2024 UNSW capstone team project.
+Inspired by the capstone project course itself, this is a web application that helps schools manage course data, and group students into teams to take on available course projects.

+Summary of functionality:
+* **Students** → Add skills to own profile, join course pages created by admins, form groups with other students.
+* **Course admins & other academics** → Create course pages, upload course projects, assign groups to projects based off skill compatibility.
+Admins can opt to use the matching algorithm or manually assign groups to projects.

+Written in Vite + JS + MongoDB.
+Containerized with Docker.

+## Individual Contributions

+I was the backend developer for this project.
+I designed the API, database system, and backend testing suites.

+## OpenAI keys
+We were required to integrate LLM capabilities into our capstone project.
+We used this for skill analysis in our system.

+OpenAI API keys have been removed from in this version: in `backend/algos/group_recommending/project_scp.js` and `backend/algos/group_recommending/student_scp.js`.
+The skill analysis system will not work without valid API key replacements.

+Original `README.md` text as below.

 # Installation Manual

 1. To run this site, you must have the docker desktop app installed and running

 2. In a terminal window, ensure you are in the root folder of the source code, titled captone-project-3900t11aerror404

-3. Run the command ‘docker compose build’ (without the quotation marks).
+3. Run the command `docker compose build` (without the quotation marks).
 This may take a few moments

-4. Once this is complete, run the command ‘docker compose up –d'.
+4. Once this is complete, run the command `docker compose up –d`.
 Again, this may take a few moments

-5. In a web browser, open ‘http://localhost:4000’
+5. In a web browser, open `http://localhost:4000`

 6. Click on ‘Go to Login In’ then ‘Sign Up’

 7. Enter details to register a site admin account

-8. When you wish to shut down the server, run ‘docker compose down’ in the terminal.
+8. When you wish to shut down the server, run `docker compose down` in the terminal.

 # User Guide